The Government has announced it will apply 20 per cent VAT to private school fees across the UK from January 2025.

 Continuity of Education Allowance (CEA) is reviewed annually by the MOD, normally around 1 August each year.
 When the MOD calculates the rate, it looks at the average fee increases across a percentage of schools, to help determine how much CEA will increase that year.

-The MOD will now conduct another in-year recalculation of CEA with the addition of VAT included.
+The MOD has now conducted an in-year calculation of CEA with the addition of VAT included and published a directed letter including new CEA rates.

-Once the recalculation is complete, the MOD expects to publish the new CEA rates before the December pay run.
-The rates will be effective from 1 December 2024, meaning that claims for the spring term 2025 onward will be on the new rates.
+The rates are effective from 1 December 2024, meaning that claims for the spring term 2025 onwards will be on the new rates.

 Will the increase in CEA rates cover all the extra VAT?

 Army families claiming CEA at a private school must make a 10 per cent minimum parental contribution to school fees.
-Any recalculation will mean that the parental contribution will also need to increase, therefore this will not cover all the increased costs for Army families.
-We know families facing higher bills need information so they can plan how they will meet next term’s school fees, so we will continue to raise your questions to the MOD.
+The recalculation does mean that the parental contribution will also need to increase, therefore this will not cover all the increased costs for Army families.
+We know families may be facing higher bills for next term’s school fees and would ask Army families to email us and let us know how they are impacted following the recalculation of CEA on moneysupport@aff.org.uk

-What if I cannot afford the increases once the costs are recalculated?
+What if I cannot afford the increase in costs?

 The MOD has advised that those who cannot afford costs and wish to change school due to affordability, can contact the Pay and Allowances Casework and Complaints Cell (PACCC) – DBSMilPers-MilOps-PACCC-Group@mod.gov.uk.